Black Friday comes a little earlier each year

 By Rachel Peoples –

 When do you start your Christmas shopping?
 Maybe you have a family tradition to get up early on Black Friday and hit the mall with friends.
-Maybe you use some promo codes at PromoCodeWatch.com and use those to buy your shopping.
-Or maybe you like to peruse the deals after your Thanksgiving meal with family.
+Or maybe you’re the sort of person who prefers to make their own gifts.
+Whether it’s making candles, baking cakes, or even making little embroidery designs of animals for the kids, there’s something special about the time spent on these handmade gifts.
+This is one way to beat the Black Friday sales.
+You may even like to peruse the deals after your Thanksgiving meal with family.
 Whatever the case, there’s no denying that Black Friday comes a little earlier each year.
+If you’re looking for great deals all year round, you could check out the savings to be had by using coupons and promo codes courtesy of Raise which can be used at a host of the nation’s favorite stores.

 The Associated Press reported last week that many stores are opening up to two hours earlier on Thanksgiving Day than last year, while others, such as J.C.
 Penney and Macy’s, are planning to be open on Thanksgiving Day for the first time this year.
 The AP reports that store representatives say their new hours are reflective of customer feedback.